kevinlkx/match_SNPs_SNPsnap/README.md

 # match control SNPs using local SNPsnap database and algorithm adapted from SNPsnap paper

+The code was originally written for members of Xin He lab at U Chicago to run SNPsnap on RCC compute cluster.

+The SNPsnap database was downloaded from the [SNPsnap website](http://www.broadinstitute.org/mpg/snpsnap/match_snps.html).

 ## R packages required
 ```
 library(optparse)